jwist/hastaLaVista/README.md

 Notebook already offer this possibility, however notebooks only provide basic feature for visualizing results, usually as plain static figures.
 Unlike notebooks, vistas are complex web applications that can provide a much enhanced interactivity to display and play with results.

-**hastaLaVista is developped and tested using Chrome, although it is known to work with other browser.
+**hastaLaVista is developed and tested using Chrome, although it is known to work with other browser.
 In the case that a feature is not working as expected please try using Chrome before filling an issue**

 ## installation